-The Notes discussed in this Offering Circular are complex financial instruments with high risk and are not a suitable or appropriate investment for all investors.
+The Notes discussed in this Offering Circular are complex financial instruments and are not a suitable or appropriate investment for all investors.
 In some jurisdictions, regulatory authorities have adopted or published laws, regulations or guidance with respect to the offer or sale of securities such as the Notes to retail investors.